4 Page Letter: Commercial performance

 "4 Page Letter" peaked at number 12 on the US R&B/Hip-Hop Airplay chart on April 19, 1997.
 On the Rhythmic Top 40, the song peaked at number 26 on May 17.

 In the United Kingdom, the song peaked at number 24 on the UK Singles Chart on August 30, at number 14 on the dance chart on August 24, and at number nine on the R&B chart on August 24.
+In New Zealand, the song peaked at number 49 on September 14, 1997.

 In August 2021, it was reported that the album and Aaliyah's other recorded work for Blackground (since rebranded as Blackground Records 2.0) would be re-released on physical, digital, and streaming services in a deal between the label and Empire Distribution.
 One in a Million was reissued on August 20, 2021, despite Aaliyah's estate issuing a statement in response to Blackground 2.0's announcement, denouncing the "unscrupulous endeavor to release Aaliyah's music without any transparency or full accounting to the estate".

-Following the album's re-release, "4 Page Letter" debuted at number 26 on the US Digital Song Sales the week of September 4, 2021.
+Following the album's re-release, "4 Page Letter" debuted at number 26 on the US Digital Song Sales the week of September 4, 2021, debuting at number 5 on the R&B component.